jxskiss/gopkg/json/README.md

 This package provides a drop-in replacement of `encoding/json`.
 Any incompatible behavior with `encoding/json` is considered a bug.

-To get better performance, you can build your application with tag `gojson` to use [go-json], which is a fully compatible drop-in replacement of `encoding/json` but with high performance.
+To get better performance, you can build your application with tag `unsafejson` to use [go-json], which is a fully compatible drop-in replacement of `encoding/json` but with high performance.